Get insider access

 • Growing gaming lineup.

-Dell's gaming lineup has been growing in the past few years with the addition of QD-OLED and high refresh rate monitors, so if you're a gamer, you'll likely find what you're looking for with Dell.
+Dell's Alienware gaming lineup has been growing in the past few years with the addition of QD-OLED and high refresh rate monitors, so if you're a gamer, you'll likely find what you're looking for with Dell.

-• Limited availability at retailers.
+• Limited availability at many retailers.

 Dell monitors aren't sold at as many retailers as other brands, so if you want to buy one, it's best to get it directly through their website.
-Luckily, Dell often offers discounts on their website.

 Dell vs ASUS